-Update: These offers for The Business Platinum® Card from American Express, Barclays Arrival® Premier World Elite Mastercard®, the Citi Premier℠ Card and The Business Gold Rewards Card from American Express have expired.
+Update: These offers for The Business Platinum® Card from American Express, Barclays Arrival® Premier World Elite Mastercard® and the Citi Premier℠ Card have expired.
 Learn more about the current offers here.

 It always pains me to see people not maximizing their credit card spend.
 I’m not just talking about friends and family who have sub-optimal strategies, but even just being out-and-about I sometimes see the credit cards people use, and I can’t help but want to have an intervention.
 Oh well, I guess any credit card is better than paying with a debit card or cash (assuming you’re financially responsible and can pay off your balance in full each billing cycle).